 5. The management of the festival appoints an independent international jury.
 The jury will decide about awards and prices.
 The jury’s decision is final, and the jury does not need to justify their decisions.

 The awards: Golden Lily for Best Film (10,000 euro), Award of the City of Wiesbaden for Best Director (7,500 euro).
-Award for Best Documentary (4,000 euro).
+CEEOL Award for Best Documentary Film (4,000 euro).
 The award money for the Golden Lily Award, will be paid out to the film producer.
-In case more than one co-producer from Central or Eastern Europe (s. list of eligible countries) is attached to the film, the prize money will be split proportionally between the parties.
+In case more than one co-producer from Central or Eastern Europe (see list below) is attached to the film, the prize money will be split proportionally between the parties.
 Co-producers from other countries will not receive prize money.
 The Award of the City of Wiesbaden and the Award for Cultural Diversity are paid out to the film directors.
 The prize money will be handed out personally in cash during the festival or will be transferred via bank transfer to the account of the winner within six months after the festival.

 6. After a film’s entry into competition has been publicly announced, a withdrawal of the film is no longer possible.

 7. Films will only be screened in original language with English subtitles.
 The festival reserves the right to translate the selected features and documentaries in competition into German.
 The production of German subtitles is the responsibility of the festival.

 8. The Festival assures that for each film there will be a total of no more than three screenings.
 Additional screenings, either in the cinema or online, can bee agrees upon separately with the right holders.

 9. The deadline for entering films is December 31, 2022.
 By then the selection committee must have received: an online link, a completed entry form (via Eventival) with all attachments.
 Film submisson via FilmFreeway is also possible.
 The right holders of selected films are requested to provide a digital version (screener) of the film with English subtitles.